 Your sponsor is someone in the unit who has been designated to help you adjust to life as an American in Germany.
 They’ve already jumped through the hoops and can offer insight into your current situation.

-Pro tip: Install WhatsApp and Facebook Messenger before leaving the States.
-As of 2020, they are the most common forms of instant messaging internationally.
-You don’t necessarily need cell phone service to use them – just a wireless connection, which you should have at the Welcome Center.
+Pro tip: Install WhatsApp and Facebook Messenger before leaving the states.
+They are the most common forms of instant messaging for FREE internationally.
+Learn all about how to use your phone in Germany here.

 Check in to your hotel